 He believes in personalized attention, and he enjoys putting his decades of trial experience to use in helping injured passengers get the compensation they need.

-Injured in an Uber Accident?
+Injured in an Uber or Lyft Accident?
 Take Action Immediately

 After suffering an injury in a rideshare accident, there are a number of steps an injured party needs to take to comply with the law and protect their right to recover damages: